-(6) WEB Emissions and Allowance Tracking System (WEB [ATS] EATS).
+[(6)] C2 WEB Emissions and Allowance Tracking System (WEB [ATS] EATS).

-[(a) 40 CFR 51 CFR 309(h)(4)(v) requires] The Department [to] shall provide a centralized system for the tracking of allowances and emissions within the framework of the SIP.
-The centralized system will be referred to as the WEB Emissions and Allowance Tracking System (WEB ATS EATS).
-The WEB [ATS] EATS must [provide] ensure that all necessary information regarding emissions, allowances, and transactions is publicly available in a secure, centralized database.
+(ta) 51 CFR 309(h)(4)(v) requires The Department (to) shall provide a centralized system for the tracking of allowances and emissions within the framework of the SIP.
+The centralized system will be referred to as the WEB Emissions and Allowance Tracking System (WEB ATS The WEB [ATS] EATS must [provide] ensure that all necessary information regarding emissions, allowances, and transactions is publicly available in a secure. centralized database.
 The [ATS] EATS must ensure that each allowance is uniquely identified, allow for frequent updates, and include enforceable procedures for recording data.